optimator999/cardano-node-health/external-health/README.md

 # Cardano Node External Health Check

 This creates an external AWS health check on your cardano nodes.
 It's a simple tcp request to the specified node and port.
 This isn't as sophisticated as `cncli ping`, which checks for the correct node response.
-But, the AWS health check is conducted automatically from a geographically dispersed location.
+But, the AWS health check is conducted automatically from a geographically dispersed locations.
 Our assumption is that if we can access the port via tcp, we'll rely on internal `cncli ping` requests to ensure node functionality.

 We’ll use a CloudFormation template to create the health check, the alarm, and the SMS notification.